matrixorigin/matrixorigin.io/docs/MatrixOne/Reference/Functions-and-Operators/1.1-Vector/misc.md

 ```
 > SELECT SUMMATION(vector_column) FROM table_name;
 ```

 #### Return Type

-Returns a FLOAT64 value, which is the sum of all the elements in the vector.
+Returns a FLOAT64 value, the sum of all the elements in the vector.

 ### **Examples**